hackalog/easydata/{{ cookiecutter.repo_name }}/README.md

     * `reports/figures`
         * Generated graphics and figures to be used in reporting.
 * `environment.yml`
-    * The YAML file for reproducing the conda/pip environment.
+    * The user-readable YAML file for reproducing the conda/pip environment.
+* `environment.(platform).lock.yml`
+    * resolved versions, result of processing `environment.yml`
 * `setup.py`
     * Turns contents of `{{ cookiecutter.module_name }}` into a
     pip-installable python module  (`pip install -e .`) so it can be